TomWhitwell/MTM_Newsite_2022/_extras/radio_links.md

 ## What's on the SD Card?
 -

-## A beginner's guide to radio stuff
+## A beginner's guide to radio

 (A friend wrote to me a few months ago: _"I'm looking at getting something that will fit the bill for picking up "all sorts" via the airwaves!
 I'm not exactly sure what I actually need but I assume it falls into the category of whatever Scanner was using back in the day?"_ and this is what I replied:

 Main thing I've learned is that environment is really important - In South London it's really hard to pick up anything very much - I'm not sure what it would be like in Bristol.
 Last weekend I was in a little cottage up a hill in Abergavenny surrounded by fields and it was much clearer - more to pick up.

-**Antennas** - these are complicated and weird if you try to research them - but I've found about 6-12 feet of ordinary wire - like thin speaker wire - stripped at one end, twisted around the built-in metal extending antenna, then draped somewhere around the room - works well (pic at the bottom of my daughter doing this at the weekend)
+**Antennas** - these are complicated and weird if you try to research them - but I've found about 6-12 feet of ordinary wire - like thin speaker wire - stripped at one end, twisted around the built-in metal extending antenna, then draped somewhere around the room - works well

 ### Bits of jargon: